Medical studies

 BECOMING A DOCTOR OR SURGEON

-Medical studies are accessible through PASS, LAS and bridging programs.
+Medical studies are accessible through PASS, LAS, and bridge programs.

 • Place of study

-The teaching on all campuses is strictly identical.
+The curriculum followed on all campuses is strictly identical.

-• A 3-year first cycle: This includes the first year of PASS or LAS, and leads to the Diplome de Formation Générale en Sciences Médicales (DFGSM).
-The DFGSM is a diploma created in 2011, worth the grade of Licence, and certifying the first part of medical studies.
+• A three-year undergraduate program: This program includes the first year of PASS or LAS and leads to a General Medical Sciences Diploma.
+The DFGSM is a diploma created in 2011, equivalent to a bachelor's degree, which certifies completion of the first part of medical studies.
 It comprises six semesters (3 years) of training validated by the award of 180 European credits or ECTS (European Credit Transfer System), including the two semesters and 60 ECTS of the PASS/LAS.

-• A third cycle, of variable length: Depending on their ranking in the Examen Classant National presented at the end of the DFASM, students choose their future specialty from eleven disciplines, some of which group together several specialties, each corresponding to a Diplôme d'Etudes Spécialisées or DES.
+• A third cycle, of variable duration: Depending on their ranking in the National Ranking Exam taken at the end of the DFASM, students choose their future specialty from among eleven disciplines, some of which encompass several specialties, each corresponding to a Specialized Studies Diploma (DES).
 This diploma takes a minimum of 3 to 5 years to obtain, depending on the specialty chosen.
-The third cycle is structured in three phases: foundation phase (1 year), in-depth phase (2 or 3 years), consolidation phase (1 to 2 years).
-The DES in general medicine is divided into two phases: the foundation phase (1 year) and the advanced phase (2 years).
+The postgraduate program is structured in three phases: foundation phase (1 year), advanced phase (2 or 3 years), and consolidation phase (1 to 2 years).
+The DES in general medicine is structured in two phases: foundation phase (1 year) and advanced phase (2 years).

-These phases are organized to enable students to gradually acquire the autonomy and skills needed to practice medicine in the specialty they are preparing for.
+These phases are organized to enable students to gradually acquire the autonomy and skills necessary to practice medicine in their chosen specialty.

-• Examinations and admission to the next year
+• Exams and Admission to the next year

-Several DES are available after the 3rd cycle of medical studies, which will determine the future doctor's specialty:
+Several DES programs are available starting in the third cycle of medical school, which will determine the future doctor's specialty:

 • Maxillofacial surgery